galatti/Nexus/CONTRIBUTING.md

 ## 🤝 Community Guidelines

 ### Code of Conduct
+All contributors must follow our [Code of Conduct](CODE_OF_CONDUCT.md).
+In summary:
-- Be respectful and inclusive
+- Be respectful and inclusive to all community members
-- Focus on constructive feedback
+- Focus on constructive feedback and collaboration
 - Help others learn and grow
-- Maintain a professional tone
+- Maintain a professional and welcoming tone
+- Report any violations to the project maintainers

 ### Communication
 - Use GitHub Issues for bug reports and feature requests